 - 1 small onion diced

-- 2 tbsp of olive oil plus more for tortellini
+- 2 tablespoon of olive oil plus more for tortellini

-- 1 tbsp Salt plus more to taste
+- 1 tablespoon Salt plus more to taste

 - In a large soup pot over medium heat add your olive oil.